High-Masking Autistic Adults: A Guide for Healthcare Professionals

 The over-representation of autistic individuals in healthcare settings, paired with the growing prevalence of autism, emphasizes the necessity for healthcare professionals to refine their understanding of autism.
 This involves moving beyond old stereotypes and common misconceptions.
 To foster more effective and compassionate healthcare practices, therapists, nurses, and doctors are encouraged to embrace ongoing education about autism, including understanding its diverse presentations and best practices (e.g., sensory-friendly environments, appropriate communication strategies, specialized services, etc.).

-• Misconceptions about autism, particularly related to high-masking autistic people who are high-masking with average or above average IQ, persist widely even among healthcare professionals.
+Misconceptions about autism, particularly related to autistic people with high-masking presentations, persist widely even among healthcare professionals.
 We owe it to our autistic clients, patients, friends, and family to dispel these and update our knowledge.
 Keep in mind that autism manifests uniquely in each person, and the ideas shared here will not apply universally to all.

 Autism is a Male Disorder?
 Historically, autism diagnoses were more commonly made in males, leading to a persistent misconception.
 However, current understanding acknowledges that autism is significantly underdiagnosed in females and non-binary individuals, largely due to differences in presentation and biases within diagnostic criteria.
 This field is evolving and while definitive answers remain elusive, it's clear that autism spans all genders, necessitating a more inclusive approach to diagnosis and support.